 First, calibrate the tool length (Z-axis) offset of the tool.
 You can follow the procedure found here: Setting Tool Length Offsets Note that there is far less deviation in tool length with additive tools, so often adjustments can be made visually during a test print.

-There are several ways to calibrate X-Y offsets of additive tools:
+There are a couple ways to calibrate X-Y offsets of additive tools:

 - Concentric rings or other alignment print